shahrokh-bahtooei/TDD-BowlingGame/README.md

 # TDD-BowlingGame

 Robert C. Martin (Uncle Bob) has shown test-driven development impressively through a nice Java demo.
 He has made a powerpoint document years ago to illustrate his example on TDD, known as [Bowling Game Kata](./Bowling%20Game%20Kata.ppt) over the web.
 He has also made a brilliant video recently under his *Clean Code* series which can be purchased at [Clean Coders](https://cleancoders.com/episode/clean-code-episode-6-p2/show).
 Here, with the help of Git Commit feature that can be taken advantage to follow step by step differences on codes easily on GitHub, a Python tutorial is created for TDD through the bowling game example based on built-in *unittest* module.
-As a better sample for Python unit testing, it extends the example to also address invalid usages.
+As a better sample for clean Python unit testing, this repo extends the example to also address invalid usages.

 ## Problem
 Here is a sample score table of a bowling player: